This week I would like to discuss negative feelings and emotion.

 Using Your Feelings

 These feelings are trying to help you transition through life so that you can feel safe and work towards happiness.
 It is not realistic to feel happy all the time otherwise you would never change, you would never have new ideas or progress in life.
 So in a respect, these perceived negative feelings are a good thing as they drive you towards change and self-development.

-With this being said, it is so important to listen to both your perceived positive and negative feelings to know what’s right and wrong in your life.
-They will help you move forward in your life rather than remaining bored, frustrated or stuck in a situation that does not bring you joy.
+With this being said, it is so important to listen to both your perceived positive and negative feelings.
+This will allow you to know what’s right and wrong in your life.
+They will help you move forward in your life rather than remaining stuck in a situation that does not make you happy.

-Remember to listen to your feelings and rather than try and run away from them, find out what it is that your feelings are trying to tell you; From your heart into your mind.
+Remember to listen to your feelings.
+Rather than try and run away from them, find out what it is that your feelings are trying to tell you; From your heart into your mind.